 Church records are primarily on microfilm and relatively few in number but can be invaluable to the genealogist.
 There is a card file finding aid in the microfilm room.
 Obviously, for most genealogists the most valuable records are membership rolls which sometimes indicate births to and deaths of members.
 For the most part, however, the reels in the microfilm room are church minutes.

 Newspapers – These records are on microfilm and include defunct newspapers in North Carolina.
 Newspapers are very valuable for the information they contain on their society and obituary pages.
 They also cover events held in a town or county and may mention participants.
-Unfortunately they are currently unindexed; however, the State Archives is involved in a project to digitize and index some of our older newspapers.
-A guide to newspapers on microfilm (pdf) is available and digital copies of some of our newspapers can be found online.
+Unfortunately they are currently unindexed.
+A guide to newspapers on microfilm (pdf) is available.
+Several early North Carolina newspapers are available online through the North Carolina Digital Collections.
+Other newspapers held on microfilm at the State Archives are now available through the Library of Congress project Chronicling America.
+Additional North Carolina newspapers have been digitized by the North Carolina Digital Heritage Center.
+See our blog posts for more newspaper related information.